weilu-mkt/weilu-mkt.github.io/_pages/research.md

 **Evaluation Inflation: Consumers Give Higher Product Ratings on Transaction Sites than Non-transaction Sites** (with Claire Tsai and Ying Zeng)
 * Recipient of TD MDAL Research Grant
+* Under review at Journal of Marketing Research

 ### Work in Progress